Romans 8:2-3

 BEWARE!

-The subtle trap one is in danger falling into is in trying to "clean ourselves up" so that we appear more holy.
+Why do we need to maintain an attitude of healthy self-distrust?
+There is ever before us the subtle trap into which we are in danger of falling and that trap is in trying to "clean ourselves up" so that we appear more holy.
 Take for example Paul's story of frustration in Romans 7- it is applicable whether you believe it describes a believer or a non-believer.
 Romans 7 clearly shows that in the realm of our spiritual life, self (flesh) effort won't work and in fact will leave you in a wretched state!
 How do we try to "clean ourselves up"?
 There are many ways we could answer this question.
 For example, we stop going to R-Rated movies, we stop cursing, etc (and yes, we should stop all of these things) but we think that because we have abandoned a few of the "top five" bad behaviors we are "better" and thus more acceptable to our Father.
 The Christian life however is not a matter of stopping some things and starting some other things.
 Paul is saying that now we have experienced a radical transformation and are to order our steps by an entirely new regulating principle, the principle of the Holy Spirit.
 This distinction may be difficult to grasp, but is worth trying to understand.
 The question we need to ask ourselves is "Why do I do what I do?"
 If we can truly say that the Spirit initiated it and energizes it, then glory to God in the highest.
 If however we initiated it and energized it, no matter how "good" it might appear to others, it is ultimately a work of the flesh.
 I wrestle with this distinction even as I write these notes...is this flesh or Spirit?

 Notice that some of the terminology in this chapter can be confusing.
 Specifically, true believers although fully capable of behaving quite "fleshly" are strictly speaking no longer "in the flesh" even though the flesh still remains in us.
 It is a fact that a residual of the flesh nature inherited from our first spiritual father, Adam, still remains in our physical, mortal bodies.
 But you say "Yes, I know that's true because I still sin.
 But at least the flesh is better than it was when I was saved 10 years ago."
 Wrong!
 Your flesh and my flesh is no less corrupt, evil, depraved and wicked than it was before our regeneration.
 "So what's changed?" you ask.
 Well, what has changed is that flesh now no longer rules in your mortal, physical body like it did when you were "in the flesh".
 When you were unregenerate in Adam, the flesh was the reigning king.
 But when you were regenerated, being born from above by the Holy Spirit, the flesh or Old self (old man) was "dethroned" so to speak (the glorious transaction Paul explains in Romans 6:1, 2, 3; 4, 5; 6, 7; 8, 9, 10; 11).
 But now you have a choice see notes Romans 6:1-3; 6:4-5; 6:6-7; 6:8-10; 6:11).
 But now you have a choice to make every moment of every day - "Will I obey the flesh or will I obey the Spirit in this particular attitude, action, word or deed?"
 It's really that simple and yet that profound.
 We will spend the remainder of our lives learning how to walk in and be controlled by the Holy Spirit, but it is only in this manner that we can experience genuine victory over the old flesh which still lurks within our mortal bodies, seeking to carry out surreptitious attacks that are potentially just as evil and destructive as those it carried out before we were saved.
 When can the flesh exert control?
 It occurs when we make a conscious, willful choice to walk in the flesh instead of in the Spirit.
 Believers have the "mind of Christ" and are called to use their renewed minds to make the choice for God and for His Spirit (realizing that even the "want to" is made possible by a gracious gift of God!).
 When we make the good, God choice we experience the power not to commit a particular sin as the result of the empowerment and enablement by the Holy Spirit indwelling us and ever leading us to be conformed to the image of God's Son.